ericniebler/range-v3/doc/index.md

             };

     auto filteredAndInCartesianCoordinates = coordinates
-        | remove_if(outsideOfReasonableRange)
+        | ranges::view::remove_if(outsideOfReasonableRange)
-        | remove_if(is_inf_or_nan)
+        | ranges::view::remove_if(is_inf_or_nan)
-        | transform(polarToCartesian)
+        | ranges::view::transform(polarToCartesian)
-        | reverse;
+        | ranges::view::reverse;
 ~~~~~~~

+Please note that due to the lazy evaluation of views there are no temporary container objects generated in this example.

 ## What is a Range?

+Before we take the deep dive into further examples it may be useful to further clarify the wordings.

 It may come as a surprise, but giving a short, comprehensive definition of a *range* is much harder than one might expect.

-First of all a range is something you can iterate over (*range* used to be spelled *iterable*).
+First of all a range is something you can iterate over (*range* used to be spelled *iterable*, but was renamed during its evolution).
+A range might be a half open interval.
+Which means a range might have an infinite number of elements, like e.g. all positive integers starting from 42.
+A range can be loosely thought of a pair of iterators, although they need not be implemented that way.

+From a user's perspective a range is anything one can call `std::begin` and `std::end` on to retrieve an iterator and a so-called sentinel which represents the end of the range or infinity for half open intervals.
+A range can be a value or a reference, a container or a view, or even a built-in C array.

+## Theoretical Background and Comparison to Approaches in other Languages

+> WIP - WIP - WIP - WIP - WIP - WIP - WIP - WIP - WIP - WIP - WIP

+> THIS SECTION IS INCOMPLETE AND A GRAVEYARD FOR PARAGRAPHS WHICH NEED REWORK.

 One possibility to describe an iterable is given in the [`IEnumerator`  interface](https://docs.microsoft.com/de-de/dotnet/api/system.collections.ienumerator) definition of the `C#` programming language which has a `bool MoveNext()` method and a `Current` property.
 Due to consistency with the STL and for efficiency reasons the C++ representation differs.
 Everything that can be passed to `begin` and `end` can be considered to be a range.

-So a range can be loosely thought of a pair of iterators, although they need not be implemented that way.

-A range might be a half open interval.
-Which means a range might have an infinite number of elements, like e.g. all positive integers starting from 42.
-It can be shown that in this case the iterators which represent `begin` and `end` of the interval must be of different types.
-See [this blogpost](http://ericniebler.com/2015/02/03/iterators-plus-plus-part-1/) and follow-ups for the details.

-## Theoretical Background

 C++ range and C# IEnumerable together with their corresponding algorithms share the same theoretical foundation from functional programming, especially the [concept of a monad](https://bartoszmilewski.com/2014/10/17/c-ranges-are-pure-monadic-goodness/).

 All of C#'s [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) operations (which in fact are database queries on containers and other, similar objects)  have  counterparts in C++ ranges.
 E.g. `GroupBy` is called `group_by` in C++ and `SelectMany`is denoted `join`.

+It can be shown that for half open intervals the iterators which represent `begin` and `end` of the interval must be of different types.
+See [this blogpost](http://ericniebler.com/2015/02/03/iterators-plus-plus-part-1/) and follow-ups for the details.

 ## Why Use Ranges?